 It is understandable to feel very frustrated, but it might help to remember that the communication changes are caused by a physical change in your husband’s brain.
 If your husband had a broken leg, you would change how you supported him in day-to-day life.
 He is not deliberately trying to be difficult.

 Lots of everyday communication is affected by dementia.
 Answering a simple question (“Did you see the doctor last week?”) or following a clear plan (“Let’s meet outside the supermarket at 10 o’clock”) both depend on short-term memory.
 When a person with dementia says the same thing over and over, this may well be happening because they have forgotten what they’ve just said.

 What can you do?
 Speak patiently and clearly.
 Ask simple questions that don’t depend on having a good memory.
 Include gentle reminders within a question (“Did you enjoy eating that chocolate cake for morning tea?”).
 Offer choices that the person can see (‘Would you like this apple or that orange?”).
 Watch out for distractions that may confuse your husband.
 Keep a check on your expectations.
 Make sure you get regular breaks from direct caring.

 There is lots of information available about communication in dementia.
 Search online or consider going on a short course to learn more.
-We have put together a short booklet on communication which you may find helpful.
-This is it here: Practical Tips for Communication and Social Events.
-Another good resource is this one, from Alzheimer’s WA: Communication and engagement.
+We have put together a short booklet on communication which you may find helpful: Practical Tips for Conversation and Social Events.
+Another good resource from Alzheimer’s WA is Communication and engagement.